hahnicity/snippet/README.md

         main/main.go -p path/to/my/file.go

-There are additional options that can be specified as well

- * --find-funcs => boolean you can set to false if you do not want to parse for functions
- * --find-types => boolean you can set to false if you do not want to parse for types
- * --func-file => The name of the file we can write all functions to
- * --type-file => The name of the file we can write all types to

- Upon running the manager will go through all the code blocks and pick out all functions/types.
-Upon finding a function the user will be queried:
+By default at during runtime the manager will go through all the code blocks and pick out all functions/types.
+Upon finding a function or type the chunk of code will be printed to screen and the user will be queried:

         Is this chunk of code important? (y/N):

 If `y` is input the code will be saved to file.
 If `N` then the opposite.
 We can input a function/type description after being querried if the chunk of code is important to us.
 The query should look like this;

         Please enter a brief description for this chunk of code:

+Example input would be

+        Print a random string to the screen

+### Additional CLI Options
+There are additional options that can be specified as well

+ * -find-funcs => boolean you can set to false if you do not want to parse for functions
+ * -find-types => boolean you can set to false if you do not want to parse for types
+ * -func-file => The name of the file we can write all functions to
+ * -type-file => The name of the file we can write all types to
+ * -lang => The language we are parsing.
+ * -save-all => Set to true if you'd like to automatically save all functions/types without being queried